 Like other kinds of yoga, restorative yoga emphasizes steady breathing, specifically by taking slow, controlled breaths in and out of the nose.
 Due to its calming effects, it's one of the best forms of yoga to practice as part of a night time self care routine to improve sleep.

-The main benefits of restorative yoga include lowering stress and anxiety, helping to promote self reflection and relaxation, improving flexibility, and possibly helping to deepen sleep and decrease pain by lowering inflammatory responses and muscle tension.
+The main benefits of restorative yoga include lowering stress and anxiety, helping to promote self reflection, intention setting, and mindfulness, improving flexibility, and possibly helping to deepen sleep and decrease pain by lowering inflammatory responses and muscle tension.

 Kundalini is a unique practice that’s been described as "equal parts physical and spiritual."
 While there are some postures involved, such as lots of arm movements, squats, and backbends, there's also a big emphasis on releasing negative energy in the body with help from chants and breathing exercises.